WICG/view-transitions/feature_details.md

 We want to make authoring such transitions easy with a native API that offers some level of customization.

 ### Multi Page Apps (MPA)
-It’s not possible to have these transitions today for multi-page apps (or same-origin navigations).
+It’s not possible to have these transitions today for multi-page apps (a.k.a. same-origin navigations).
 In fact, a lack of this ends up being one of the drivers for web authors to create SPAs.
 We want this API to enable authoring transitions within an MPA with a similar feature set as the SPA case above.

 ### Cross Origin Transitions
 Cross-origin transitions are infeasible similar to MPAs.
 A common use-case for this is content aggregator sites (search engines, social media sites, news aggregators, etc.).
 These sites frequently display a hero image/header which could be animated during the navigation to provide a seamless transition.